marcelosperalta/docs_javascript/course_freecodecamp/bootcamp_js_func_program/README.md

 ## Combine an Array into a String Using the ``join`` Method

 The ``join`` method is used to join the elements of an array together to create a string.
 It takes an argument for the delimiter that is used to separate the array elements in the string.

+## Apply Functional Programming to Convert Strings to URL Slugs

+Recall that ``map`` and ``filter`` are special cases of ``reduce``.

+Many content management sites (CMS) have the titles of a post added to part of the URL for simple bookmarking purposes.
+For example, if you write a Medium post titled ``Stop Using Reduce``, it's likely the URL would have some form of the title string in it (``.../stop-using-reduce``).
+You may have already noticed this on the freeCodeCamp site.

+## Use the ``every`` Method to Check that Every Element in an Array Meets a Criteria

+The ``every`` method works with arrays to check if every element passes a particular test.
+It returns a Boolean value - ``true`` if all values meet the criteria, ``false`` if not.